MonolithProjects/monolithprojects.github.io/_posts/2020-05-04-fedora-upgrade.md

 categories: [english]
 ---

-Since the Fedora upgrade is a ceremony which i am doing every 6 months, and always forgetting how i did it, it's probably good idea to write it down and create kind of `cheat sheet`.
+Since the Fedora upgrade is a ceremony which i am doing every 6 months, and always forgetting how i did it, it's probably good idea to write it down and create a kind of `cheat sheet`.

 ### DNF System Upgrade